 If there isn’t enough exposure to microbes, our body can’t work on the defense and our immune system weakens.

-“The microbiome is the genetic material made up of all the bacteria, fungus, viruses, and protozoa (no, not the pop star in “Zenon Girl of the 21st Century”) that inhabit the surface and the inside of our bodies,” explains Lina Velikova, an immunologist doctor.
+“The microbiome is the genetic material made up of all the bacteria, fungus, viruses, and protozoa (no, not the pop star in “Zenon Girl of the 21st Century”) that inhabit the surface and the inside of our bodies,” explains Lina Velikova, an immunologist.
 “It “helps us digest food [and] extract nutrients, vitamins, and minerals out of the food we take.”
 In addition to the digestive system, the microbiome also “helps us fight the aggressors from the environment, as the communication between the microbiome and our immunity cells triggers the body to react to the ‘attacks’.”

 Some organisms — bacteria, viruses and fungi — are considered pathogenic, which can be harmful to the body if not under control.
 “When [they are] under control, being at a good ratio comparative to the other organisms, [they] cause no harm,” explains Alissia Zenhausern, NMD, a naturopathic physician at NMD Wellness of Scottsdale.
 “But, when it has more colonies than normal, it can cause conditions [depending on the type of bacteria],” she adds.
-For example, if Candida (which is an organism that is normally present in our gut) multiplies, it can become pathogenic and might lead to “oral thrush or vaginal candida.”
+For example, if Candida (which is an organism that is normally present in our gut) multiplies, it can become pathogenic and might lead to “oral thrush or vaginal candidiasis.”

 That being said, it is all a balance as having too little organisms can tamper with the body’s overall health, which is why sterilized spaces aren’t the best climate for our body’s microbiome to thrive.
 “If there isn’t enough exposure to microbes, our body can’t work on the defense and our immune system weakens,” explains Velikova.
 “After spending too much time in a sterilized environment, any bacteria can cause serious damage.”
 This is why it is important to continuously expose ourselves to germs — and dogs can help us do so.